nazwhale/who-is-naz-2/src/blog-posts/agency.md

 A circle of influence is the set of people and projects you can directly impact.
 While agency determines your drive to act, expertise shapes the circle of influence in which you can do so.

-There are a couple of nuances that we'll explore in this post.

 ### High vs Low Agency